iq-motion-control/iq-module-communication-doc/docs/clients/anticogging.rst

         // Make a communication interface object
         GenericInterface com;

-        // Make a ESC Propeller Input Parser object with obj_id 0 AnticoggingClient cog(0);
+        // Make an Anticogging Client object with obj_id 0
+        AnticoggingClient cog(0);

-        // Use the ESC Propeller Input Parser object cog.is_enabled_.set(com, 1);
+        // Use theAnticogging Client object
+        cog.is_enabled_.set(com, 1);

         // Insert code for interfacing with hardware here